alex-algazi/setbot/docs/WeeklyStatus.md

 *Alex Algazi (asa10@hood.edu); Diana Teka (dyt1@hood.edu)*

+## WEEK 13 (APR 25 - May 2)
+### A. Weekly Accomplishments
+1. Successfully generated documentation (hooray!).
+Now there is a descriptive html document that details the various functions in the program.
+2. Re-generated the card images to look more like the original game.
+(I did this after stumbling uppon my real world copy of the game, and realizing that the colors were off)
+### B. Problems/Issues
+1. Apparently, we broke the pluto web server!
+So it looks like we won't be able to get the bot running in the cloud as early as we had hoped.
+We will worry about this come the summertime, and if for some reason things don't work out, we will go back to plan A and find a hosting platform.
+### C. Next Week's Planned Work
+1. There is no next week.
+I'm free!
+### D. Time Log
+Alex: 5 hrs

 ## WEEK 12 (APR 18 - 25)
 ### A. Weekly Accomplishments
 1. Users can now have a score of zero, since the player data is recorded upon pressing a button rather than on getting a set.